 NOTES & TIPS

-• 6 medium garlic cloves yield about 2 tablespoons minced fresh garlic.
-No fresh garlic?
+• No fresh garlic?
 Use 2 teaspoons garlic powder.

-• 1/2 ounce fresh basil yields about 2 tablespoons chopped fresh basil.
-No fresh basil?
+• No fresh basil?
 Use 2 teaspoons dried basil.

-• This recipe is a great way to use up leftover or mealy tomatoes.
+• This recipe is a great way to use up leftover fresh – or even mealy – tomatoes.
 Just chop ‘em up and throw ‘em in!

 • If the sauce reduces too quickly (begins sticking to the pot), reduce heat to low for the remainder of the simmering time.